tino-onit/tino-onit.github.io/_posts/2024-02-10-Using-NMAP.md

 ```

-See how to block Xmas packkets, syn-floods and other conman attacks with iptables.
+See how to block Xmas packets, syn-floods and other conman attacks with iptables.

 ## Scan a firewall for packets fragments